 A 62-year-old man has had back pain for 4 months.
 No abnormal findings are noted on physical examination.
 Laboratory findings include WBC count of 3700/microliter, hemoglobin 10.3 g/dL, hematocrit 31.1%, MCV 85 fL, and platelet count 110,000/microliter.
 His total serum protein is 9.5 gm/dl with an albumin of 4.1 gm/dl.
 A chest radiograph shows no abnormalities of heart or lung fields, but there are several lucencies noted in the vertebral bodies.
 A sternal bone marrow aspirate is performed and yields a dark red jelly-like material in the syringe.
 Which of the following cell types is most likely to be numerous on microscopic examination of this aspirate?

 E Plasma cells

 A 58-year-old man has the sudden onset of severe pain in his left great toe.
 There is no history of trauma.
 On examination there is edema with erythema and pain on movement of the left 1st metatarsophalangeal joint, but there is no overlying skin ulceration.
-A joint aspirate is performed and on microscopic examination reveals numerous neutrophils.
+A joint aspirate is performed and on microscopic examination reveals numerous neutrophils and needle-shaped crystals.
 Over the next 3 weeks, he has two more similar episodes.
 On physical examination between these attacks, there is minimal loss of joint mobility.
 Which of the following laboratory test findings is most characteristic for his underlying disease process?